fkie-cad/squid/wiki/README.md

 # Overview

 This page briefly introduces the most important aspects of `squid`.
-Since `squid` is a RISC-V emulator with AOT compilation its usage can be divided into 3 phases:
+Since `squid` is a RISC-V emulator with AOT-compilation its usage can be divided into 3 phases:

 1. Compiling the target to RISC-V
 2. Doing the AOT compilation